vercel/next.js/docs/advanced-features/react-18/server-components.md

 }
 ```

-Next, if you already have a customized `pages/_document` component.
-If no custom Document component is provided, Next.js will fallback to a basic functional document component.
-Take a look at [next/document support](#next/document) for more details.

-Once you've made these changes, you can start using React Server Components.
+Once you've made this change, you can start using React Server Components.
 [See our example](https://github.com/vercel/next-rsc-demo) for more information.

 ### Server Components Conventions